When you arrive for your treatment appointment:

-The ISRM oversees the award of the BTEC Level 5 vocational qualification in Sports and Remedial Massage Therapy.
-To be a member of the SMA you need a level 3 qualification; it also oversees the awards of both BTEC Level 5 and BTEC Level 4 qualifications.
-Spa style m(not what we offer) massages are generally governed by VTEC which has its root in the beauty industry, I am member of both governing bodies the SMA and ISRM.
+To be a member of the SMA you need a level 5 qualification; it also oversees the awards of both BTEC Level 5 and BTEC Level 4 qualifications.
+Spa style massage massages are generally governed by VTEC which has its root in the beauty industry.

 Please note Soft Tissue is not currently a regulated profession like Physiotherapists who’s treatment is considered higher risk and we are not currently integrated into the NHS system.